 While the new regulations are a welcome change in the gluten-free community, many individuals with celiac disease and non-celiac gluten sensitivity may be confused by what constitutes a “gluten-free” product.

-To clear up the confusion, NFCA is creating a fact sheet that breaks down the new regulations into easy-to-understand terms.
-The fact sheet will be available at www.CeliacCentral.org/FDA.
+To clear up the confusion, NFCA hosted two webinars and created a fact sheet that breaks down the new regulations into easy-to-understand terms.
+More information is available at www.beyondceliac.org/FDA.